developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to configure the operation of the General Packet Radio Service (GPRS) subsystem on a device by controlling the configurations of GPRS Access Point Name (APNs).
+Use this *Group* to configure the operation of the General Packet Radio Service (GPRS) subsystem on a device by controlling the configurations of GPRS Access Point Name (APNs).

 **Detail Information:**